openwisp/openwrt-openwisp-monitoring/README.rst

 Agent will check if any data file is available in temporary storage.

-If there is no data file, the agent will sleep for the time interval and check for the data file again.
+If there is no data file, the agent will sleep for the time ``interval+send_delay`` and check for the data file again.
 This will be continued until a data file is found.
 If a signal is received from the other agent, then the sleep will be interrupted and agent will start sending data.

 If agent fails to send data to the server, an exponential backoff will be used to retry until `max_retries` is reached.